 Formatting can make a big difference.
 For example, in the Subversion project, we were having limited success using the bug-filtering technique described in the section called “Pre-Filtering the Bug Tracker” in Chapter 3, Technical Infrastructure.
 Many bogus bug reports were still being filed by inexperienced people, and each time it happened, the filer had to be educated in exactly the same way as the 500 people before him.
-One day, after one of our developers had finally gotten to the end of his rope and flamed some poor user who didn't read the issue tracker guidelines carefully enough, another developer decided this pattern had gone on long enough.
-He suggested that we reformat the issue tracker front page so that the most important part, the injunction to discuss the bug on the mailing lists or IRC channels before filing, would stand out in huge, bold red letters, on a bright yellow background, centered prominently above everything else on the page.
-We did so (it's been reformatted a bit since then, but it's still very prominent—you can see the results at subversion.apache.org/reporting-issues.html), and the result was a noticeable drop in the rate of bogus issue filings.
+One day, after one of our developers had finally gotten to the end of his rope and flamed some poor user who didn't read the ticket tracker guidelines carefully enough, another developer decided this pattern had gone on long enough.
+He suggested that we reformat the ticket tracker front page so that the most important part, the injunction to discuss the bug on the mailing lists or IRC channels before filing, would stand out in huge, bold red letters, on a bright yellow background, centered prominently above everything else on the page.
+We did so (it's been reformatted a bit since then, but it's still very prominent—you can see the results at subversion.apache.org/reporting-issues.html), and the result was a noticeable drop in the rate of bogus ticket filings.
 We still get them, of course—we always will—but the rate has slowed considerably, even as the number of users increases.
-The outcome is not only that the bug database contains less junk, but that those who respond to issue filings stay in a better mood, and are more likely to remain friendly when responding to one of the now-rare bogus filings.
+The outcome is not only that the bug database contains less junk, but that those who respond to ticket filings stay in a better mood, and are more likely to remain friendly when responding to one of the now-rare bogus filings.
 This improves both the project's image and the mental health of its volunteers.

 The lesson for us was that merely writing up the guidelines was not enough.
 We also had to put them where they'd be seen by those who need them most, and format them in such a way that their status as introductory material would be immediately clear to people unfamiliar with the project.